aarzilli/gdlv/README.md

 go get -u github.com/aarzilli/gdlv
 ```

-Use Ctrl+plus and Ctrl+minus to change font size.
+Use Ctrl+plus and Ctrl+minus, or `config zoom 1.5` to change font size.

+## Metal backend on macOS

+Gdlv can be built to use metal to draw its window on macOS using `go build -tags=metal github.com/aarzilli/gdlv`.

 # News